ajeetsm2010/AI-Enterprise-Analytics-RAG/README.md

 AI-powered analytics platform that converts natural language into SQL queries, executes them on uploaded business datasets, and generates interactive dashboards with business insights.
 </p>

-An AI-powered analytics platform that converts natural language questions into SQL queries, executes them on uploaded business datasets, and generates interactive visualizations with actionable business insights.

 ---